ranaalisaeed/ranaalisaeed.github.io/my_collections/_posts/2021-10-02-micro-feedback-in-dashboards.md

 image_serve_path: /public/images/micro-feedback
 ---

 I've worked on many learning analytics dashboards for users in higher education, especially university teachers.
 A frequent challenge with dashboards is how to collect relevant feedback from users.
+This article proposed another way to collect timely feedback. <!--more-->

 ## Feedback